Frequently Asked Questions

 What about inappropriate student behavior?

 All students are subject to the same Code of Conduct at Moreno Valley College.
-If there is an inappropriate incident that prevents you from effectively teaching your course, document the situation and contact the Dean of Instruction's office.
+If there is an inappropriate incident that prevents you from effectively teaching your course, document the situation and contact the Dean of Student Service's office.
+For more information on student conduct, as well as student complaint forms, please view the Standards of Conduct page.